mtlynch/mtlynch.io/content/posts/dont-beat-yourself-up/index.md

 I was floored.
 He was so grizzled, I thought for sure it would have been at least a year.

-## I haven't "made it"

-Before I go further, I just want to clarify that I'm not speaking as the bootstrapped founder who's got everything figured out and now can dole out advice.
-I have had one successful business out of about ten serious attempts, and it sold for a modest exit.

 ## The Instagram reality of bootstrapper media

+By now, people are familiar with the distinction between the reality of someone's lifestyle and the glamorized, highly polished version of themselves they present on Instagram.

-This is not to say that founders are lying or fabricating their numbers.
-But when you listen to interviews or watch videos about successful founders, there are a ton of biases at play that are distorting reality and your expectations.
+I think people aren't yet aware that this dynamic is at play in interviews and blog posts about successful bootstrapped founders.
+This is not to say that founders are lying or fabricating their numbers, but there are a ton of biases at play that are distorting reality.

-First, and most obviously, interviews that get attention are only with successful founders.
-An article called, "I launched my product three months ago, and I'm earning $50k/month" is going to receive much more attention than an article called, "I launched my product two years ago, and I'm not even covering my costs."
+First, and most obviously, there's a selection bias in what stories you see.
+If you browse social media or bootstrapper forums, the posts that get the most attention are the ones about atypical success.
+An article called, "I launched my product three months ago, and now I'm earning $50k/month" is going to receive much more attention than an article called, "I launched my product two years ago, and I'm not even covering my costs."

-Second, even when you listen to the founders who actually are successful, they're giving a glamorized version of their company.
-Being a founder is busy.
-The main reason a lot of founders
+Compare the response on Hacker News to my fifth year as a bootstrapper (when I barely broke even) to my sixth year (when I made $1M in revenue and $236k in profit):

+TODO: screenshots

+Even beyond the bias of whose stories you see, the stories themselves are glamorized and sugarcoated.
+Founders primarily do interviews or write articles about their lifestyle in the hopes that it will help their business.
+That means they often can't give a brutally honest account of how they're doing.

 Finally, the media outlets themselves want to focus on the positives.
 Occasionally, they'll have a Very Special Episode about mental health, but 99% of it is about how being a bootstrapped founder is fun and exciting.
 And being a bootstrapped founder is fun and exciting, but it's also a lot of other things that are hard to handle if you expect the experience to be 100% fun and exciting.